 The angle of attack can also be adjusted either before starting a test or while a test is underway.
 To adjust the angle, wind speed should be zero before making the adjustment.
 If adjustments are made with forces exerted on the model, the adjustment knob may not operate properly.
 Be sure the wind speed is 0 before adjusting.
-The test arm may be adjusted +/- 30° by turning the adjustment knob in front of the test bed.
+The test arm may be adjusted $\pm -30^{\circ}$ by turning the adjustment knob in front of the test bed.
 To make the adjustment, gently push the knob in to align with the test bed and rotate the knob to the desired angle.
-As you can see, the lift and drag forces are directly affected by the angle of attack adjustment.
-This is an excellent tool to demonstrate the effects of stall speed and stall angle by adjusting the angle until stall occurs.
+Lift and drag forces are directly affected by the angle of attack adjustment.
+This is an excellent tool to demonstrate the effects of stall velocity and stall angle by adjusting the angle until stall occurs.